 Have the applicants presented a well-identified, important and challenging problem strategically relevant to cystic fibrosis?
-Consider relevance to the identified Cystic Fibrosis research priorities: JLA refreshed CF research priorities
+Consider relevance to Trusts research goals informed by the research priorities of the CF community.

 Is the proposed research innovative and at the cutting-edge of the research domain?